Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 In contrast to the case in $\mathrm{char}(k) = 0$, the elements in the LGS may not be concentrated at level 1 in general.
-Therefore, we usually have the tail parts for those $h_i$'s at higher levels in \text{$\mathrm{char}(k) = p > 0$}.
-The hypersurfaces defined by $\{h_i = 0\}$ by those elements are singular hypersurfaces.
-Therefore, one is forced to analyze the monomial restricted to a singular subvariety (defined as the intersection of the singular hypersurfaces), or alternatively analyze the combination of the monomial together with the tail parts of those elements sticking to the original nonsingular ambient space.
+Therefore, we usually have the tail parts for those $h_{\alpha}$'s at higher levels in $\mathrm{char}(k) = p > 0$.
+The hypersurfaces defined by $\{h_{\alpha} = 0\}$ by those elements are singular hypersurfaces.
+Therefore, one is forced to analyze the monomial restricted to a singular subvariety (defined as the intersection of the singular hypersurfaces), or alternatively to analyze the combination of the monomial and the elements of the LGS with the tail parts included, while sticking to the original nonsingular ambient space.
 The latter is what we do in \S 5 of this paper in dimension 3.